rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

    BTW, unlike Windows, which determines the program to open files based on the suffix (or extension) of the file name, Linux shell programs such as Bash reference the "shebang" on the first line inside the file.

+1. Open another Terminal window
+1. View the above files to see that they are binary executable files, such as:

+   <pre><strong>textedit /usr/bin/bash</strong></pre>

    ### Version 4 Shebang

-   If you instead you see this on the first line:
+   If you instead see this on the first line:

    <tt>#!/usr/local/bin/bash</tt>

-   That is the path associated with where <a href="#Bash4">Bash v4</a> is installed.
+   that is the Bash program associated with <a href="#Bash4">Bash v4</a>.

    Version 4 is needed for <a href="#BashArrays">Bash arrays needed later in the script</a>.